awsdocs/amazon-rds-user-guide/doc_source/custom-creating-sqlserver.md

    To connect to the DB instance as the master user, use the user name and password that appear\.
 **Important**
 You can't view the master user password again\.
 If you don't record it, you might have to change it\.
 To change the master user password after the RDS Custom DB instance is available, modify the DB instance\.
-For more information about modifying a DB instance, see [Managing an Amazon RDS Custom for Oracle DB instance](custom-managing.md)\.
+For more information about modifying a DB instance, see [Managing an Amazon RDS Custom for SQL Server DB instance](custom-managing-sqlserver.md)\.

 1. Choose **Databases** to view the list of RDS Custom DB instances\.